LeonBroseliske/CFC/README.md

 * action: sets the action when adding a rule, default: DROP
 * checkaggrbin: path to the checkaggr.py script, default: ./checkaggr.py
+* cleanupconfirmation: asks for confirmation before running the clean command, set to false for cron usage, default: true
 * date: set the date format for the firewall comments, default: $(date +%d%m%Y) -> 22062016
 * fwchain: name of the firewall chain to add/del/search, default: INPUT
 * masklimit: max size of the ip ranges that can be added, default: /21